Get help today 888-744-0069 or sign up for 24/7 text support.

 • Reward abstinent behavior.
 For example, engage in pleasant activities with your loved one when they are not using, and explicitly state that you are doing so because of their progress.

-Things to Avoid When Confronting a Person
+Things to Avoid When Confronting a Loved One

-A crystal meth user should not be approached when under the drug’s influence.
-If at all possible, try to catch them at a sober time (ideally, when motivation to get better is high) to talk with them about going into treatment.
-You can expect to encounter some difficult emotions that are common to those suffering from addiction, including denial, anger, and justifications of their use and the problems caused by it.
 Avoid the temptation to get into an argument with them or a back and forth dialogue where you try to dispute what they’re saying and prove that you’re right.
 Instead, approach them with empathy.
 Avoid blaming and say that you’re concerned about their drug use.
 You can also calmly lay out clear boundaries delineating what you’ll accept in the future, but avoid making threats.

-Is Crystal Meth Addictive?
+Is Methamphetamine Addictive?

 One of the effects of meth as it reaches the brain is to stimulate dopamine release.
 Dopamine is a neurotransmitter that is related to rewarding sensations and motivation.
 Not only does crystal meth trigger a higher flow of dopamine, but it also prevents the dopamine from being reabsorbed back into brain cells.
-This results in a sustained high that even cocaine cannot produce.

-What Are the Signs of Meth Addiction?
+What Are the Signs of Methamphetamine Addiction?

-The short-term signs of meth abuse include:
+The short-term signs of methamphetamine misuse include:5

 • High motivation to accomplish tasks.